 Side effects of drugs such as contraceptive drugs, antacids and blood pressure medication may also cause constipation.
 Additionally, various underlying health disorders such as diabetes, Parkinson’s disease and strokes also have the potential to affect bowel movements.

 If you experience difficulties passing stools or suffer from regular bouts of constipation, consult a doctor.
 It is especially important to do so in the event that you see noticeable change in the stool.
 Such a change may come in the form of blood being passed in the stools or a transformation in the stools’ appearance, color and size.

 Other potential symptoms of colon cancer:

-It is also recommended that those who already suffer from constipation should be careful to examine their stools for any changes.
-For example, when the stools become softer and float in the basin, it is a sign that we are getting enough fiber.
-However, if those stools are hard and lumpy, more fruit and vegetables should be consumed, at the same time as training oneself to pass stools on a daily basis and not holding it in when a bowel movement is imminent.
+To prevent constipation, exercise regularly, get sufficient rest, drink 8-10 glasses of water per day and abstain from alcohol and smoking.
+For those who already suffer from constipation, nutritionists advise consuming at least 30 grams of fiber each day.
+Furthermore, examine your stools regularly for any changes.
+For example, when the stools become softer and float in the basin, it is a sign of getting enough fiber.
+Contrarily, if the stools are hard and lumpy you may need to increase your intake of fruits and vegetables.
+Besides that, train yourself to pass stools on a daily basis.
+Do not hold it in when a bowel movement is imminent.

 Faculty of Medicine Siriraj Hospital, Mahidol University , 2004